pacificclimate/osprey-flask-app/README.md

 jupyter notebook
 ```

-In jupyter notebook, open  `osprey_flask_app/map.ipynb` then the first two cells to load the interactive map.
+In jupyter notebook, open  `map.ipynb` then the first two cells to load the interactive map.
 Select dates and pour points from the map, then start the process by clicking the `Run` button.
 This returns a status URL which can be opened in a new tab to monitor the progress of the process.
 Wait for the status page to display the `Process completed` message before running the rest of the cells.
 The resulting `NetCDF` file will be saved to your `Downloads` folder.

 ## Docker